apify/apify-docs/docs/web_scraping_101.md

 # [](#what-is-web-scraping) Web scraping 101

 Web scraping is the process of extracting structured information from a web page.
-Essentially, web scraping automates the process off manually finding and copy/pasting the information on a website you find useful.
+In essence, web scraping automates the process of manually finding and copy/pasting the information on a website you find useful.

-In other words, instead of manually visiting each of the 1000 listings for white T-shirts on an e-commerce site and copy-pasting each listing's price, description and seller information, you can create a bot that will do it for you.
-You can then make your bot return the data in a handy format like JSON, HTML or Excel, so you could process it and use it for your advantage.
+In other words, instead of manually visiting each of the 1000 listings for white T-shirts on an e-commerce site and copy-pasting each listing's price, description and seller information, you can create a bot that does it for you.
+You can then make your bot return the data in a handy format like JSON, HTML or Excel, so you could process and use it.

 ## [](#what-can-i-use-web-scraping-for) What can I use web scraping for?